What is an HRA?

 You can’t offer a QSEHRA if you also offer a group plan. |

 You can’t offer the same class of employees an ICHRA and a group plan.
-However, you can offer different classes different benefits. |
+However, you can offer different classes and different benefits. |

-You must offer a GCHRA alongside a traditional group health insurance plan. |
+You must offer a GCHRA alongside traditional health coverage. |

 You must offer a group health insurance plan to your employees.
 However, employees don’t need to participate in the plan to use their EBHRA. |

 All W-2 full-time employees are automatically eligible for the QSEHRA.
-Employers can include W-2 part-time employees as long as they offer the same allowance amount as full-time employees. |
+Employers can include W-2 part-time employees as long as they offer the same allowance amount as full-time employees.
+Employees must have health insurance with MEC. |

 The ICHRA is only available to employees with an individual health insurance plan. |